mbannert/dh-2019/README.md

 bi-weekly: 25.9, 9.10.
 23.10, 6.11, 20.11, 4.12, 18.12

-### 9.10.: Breaking down R Code
+### 9.10.: Breaking down R Code | Exploring data /w R

 This session teaches R basics in an 'eat-cake-first' approach.
-That is, we take a real world R function from session 1 and break it down line-by-line, learning the basics along the way.
-Learn about object creation, basic data types, indexing, scoping and applying functions over lists all while going through to a useful, reasonably complex piece of code as opposed to Mickey Mouse examples that start with the building blocks.
+That is, we take a relatively complex R function from session 1 and break it down line-by-line, learning the basics along the way.
+Learn about object creation, basic data types, indexing, scoping and applying functions over lists all while going through to a useful piece of code as opposed to Mickey Mouse examples that were designed to start with the building blocks.

+Part 2 of the session will add data to the mix.
+We look at how to read in data from files and APIs.
+But most importantly we will develop basic strategies for exploratory data analysis.

 ### 25.9.: Inspiration, Motivation and Setup